puyanwei/pinned-repos-extended/README.md

 * Make card games
 * Make Hearthstone
 * Machine Learning, picture recognition
-* Code an AI for a
+* Code an AI for a game to play vs
 * Make an Atom package
 * Make a Slack App
 * Rock Paper Scissors
 * 2D Portal Game
 * Make something that uses Blockchain
 * Play around with Cryptocurrency
-* Make a messenger, and chatbot
+* Make a messenger and chatbot
+* Build an online shop

 # THE WHY